ethereum-optimism/specs/specs/protocol/isthmus/predeploys.md

 function getOperatorFee(uint256 gasUsed)(uint256)
 ```

+##### `getL1Fee`

+This function will be updated to include the operator fee, for post-Isthmus chains.
+The API will
+remain the same.
+Since the operator fee is 0 by default, most chains who are not using the operator
+fee will not be affected by this change.

 ### OptimismMintableERC721Factory

 The chain id is no longer read from storage but instead is read from the `L1Block` contract by calling